scottscharl/scottscharl.github.io/_drafts/rigorous-leisure.md

 point 2 - Rigorous Leisure is more fulfilling

-point 3 - In our day and age, you may never know what nerdom could turn into a business.
+point 3 - In our day and age, you may never know what nerd-dom could turn into a business.

 close